Squirrel/OldSquirrelForWindows/README.md

 the necessary NuGet packages (until NuGet supports this natively and won't break your solution on opening).

-Then you can open the `src\Shimmer.sln` solution in Visual Studio to explore all the bits.
+Then you can open the `src\Squirrel.sln` solution in Visual Studio to explore all the bits.

-Shimmer itself is made up of four components:
+Squirrel itself is made up of four components:

- - **Shimmer.Core** - the logic shared between the installation and updating of your application.
+ - **Squirrel.Core** - the logic shared between the installation and updating of your application.
- - **Shimmer.Client** - the component responsible for detecting, downloading
+ - **Squirrel.Client** - the component responsible for detecting, downloading
  and installing updates once your application has been installed.
- - **Shimmer** - the component responsible for generating the Shimmer packages and creating the WiX installer.
+ - **Squirrel** - the component responsible for generating the Squirrel packages and creating the WiX installer.
- - **Shimmer.WiXUiClient** - the components for creating a custom WPF install experience as part of your application.
+ - **Squirrel.WiXUiClient** - the components for creating a custom WPF install experience as part of your application.